Insality/defold-deployer/README.md

 Override global settings for your projects inside `deployer` scripts.
 See **custom parameters** section to more info

-## Usage:
+## Usage
 `bash deployer.sh [a][i][r][b][d]`
-`a` - add target platform Android
+- `a` - add target platform Android
-`i` - add target platform iOS
+- `i` - add target platform iOS
-`r` - set build mode to Release
+- `r` - set build mode to Release
-`b` - build project (game bundle will be in ./dist folder) `d` - deploy bundle to connected device
+- `b` - build project (game bundle will be in ./dist folder)
+- `d` - deploy bundle to connected device
 	- it will deploy && run bundle on Android
 	- it will only deploy bundle on iOS (for now)

 Bundle files will be located at *./dist/bundle*
 If no version finded in `game.project`, it will be *0.0.0* as default With name {ProjectName}\_{Version}\_{BuildMode}.[apk|ipa]

-##	Example:
+##	Example
 `./deployer.sh abd` - build, deploy and run Android bundle `./deployer.sh ird` - build and deploy iOS release bundle `./deployer.sh aibr` - build Android and iOS release bundles